-The Duke smart home is a student organization at Duke University, focused on exploring sustainable living as well as the cutting-edge of smart home technology.
-The Duke Smart Home organization is comprised of two key components, a residential program, and a project-based student club.
+The Duke Smart Home is a student organization at Duke University, focused on exploring sustainable living as well as the cutting-edge of environmentally friendly technology.
+The Duke Smart Home organization is comprised of two key components: a residential program, and a project-based student club.

 The Smart Home residential program is dynamic and vibrant living and learning community.
-Every year, 10 students from Duke University are selected through an application process to become Smart Home residents.
-The application for the 2017-2018 school year will be released in early 2017.
+Every year, 10 undergraduate students from Duke University are selected through an application process to become Smart Home residents.
 Meet this year's residents.

 The Duke Smart Home club an organization open to all Duke students, rooted in the investigation and exploration of smart home and sustainable technologies.
 This mission is implented through a variety of exciting projects.
 You can view all of the ongoing projects here.